data-catering/data-caterer-docs/docs/docs/validation/upstream-data-source-validation.md

 If you want to run data validations based on data generated or data from another data source, you can use the upstream data source validations.
 An example would be generating a Parquet file that gets ingested by a job and inserted into Postgres.
-The validations can then check for each `account_id` generated in the Parquet, it exists in `account_number` column in Postgres.
+The validations can then check for each `account_id` generated in the Parquet, it exists in `account_number` field in Postgres.
 The validations can be chained with basic and group by validations or even other upstream data sources, to cover any complex validations.

 ![Generate and validate flow with upstream validations](../../diagrams/validation_generation_run.gif)